ico-check/ico-check/README.md

 2. Request to reopen the issue and change fields.
 Provide an explanation and relevant links
 3. (Optional step) change `_data/icos.yml` file and create a pull request

-## Full list of question in the [wiki](https://github.com/ico-check/ico-check/wiki/icocheck.io-wiki)
+## Full list of questions to ask in the [wiki](https://github.com/ico-check/ico-check/wiki/icocheck.io-wiki)